dojo/docs/dojo/query.rst

     });
   });

-The returned object of a **dojo.query()** call is an instance of `dojo.NodeList <dojo/NodeList>`_, a subclass of Array with many convenience methods added for making DOM manipulation and event handling easier.
+The returned object of a **dojo.query()** call is an instance of :ref:`dojo.NodeList <dojo/NodeList>`, a subclass of Array with many convenience methods added for making DOM manipulation and event handling easier.
 Custom extensions of the **dojo.NodeList** class are supported and encouraged.

 ========